grailbio/ui-server-lib/README.md

 When introducing new code, you must include an `index.js`, which exports to the `index.js` of the `src` directory.

-Include `flow-typed` files as needed and categorized between ones written for npm packages, and ones written for GRAIL's custom utility functions.

 ### Distributing to GitHub

 URL: https://github.com/grailbio/ui-server-lib